 vOneCloud will use pre configured vCenter VM Templates, which leverages the functionality provided by vCenter to build such templates.
 Additionally, vOneCloud provides functionality to tailor the VM guest Operating System to adjust it for the end user needs.
-The mechanism that allows for information sharing between the vOneCloud interface and the Virtual Machine is called contextualization.
+OpenNebula povides two mechanisms to configure the newly created VMs.